Supercolony-net/Open-Grants-Program/applications/typechain-polkadot.md

 - Who is your target audience?

-Our main target audience is front-end developers of Polkadot projects.
+Our main target audience is front-end and smart-contract developers of Polkadot projects.

 - What need(s) does your project meet?